arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 end
 ```

-It's `camelize` method checks for the overrides and if it finds one, it uses it.
-Otherwise, it
+Its `camelize` method checks for the overrides and if it finds one, it uses it, otherwise it calls `String#camelize`
-utilizes `String#camelize`
-method which is a part of ActiveSupport core extensions for String:
+method, which is part of ActiveSupport core extensions for String.

 ```ruby
 def camelize(first_letter = :upper)